FofOwO/FofOwO/README.md

 - 👋 Hi, I’m @FofOwO
-- 👀 I’m interested in theorycrafting on diferents games particulary Genshin Impact
+- 👀 I’m interested in theorycrafting on differents games particulary Genshin Impact
 - 🌱 I’m currently learning Java
 - 📫 You can add me on discord : Forsten#0778